Error: Contact form not found.

 • Whether you’re current on payments

-If your equity is within the exemption limit and you’re making timely payments, you can usually keep your car.
+If your equity is within the exemption limit and you’re making timely payments, keeping the car may be possible.
 If you’re behind, the lender may still repossess it—even with a bankruptcy filing.

 Chapter 13 Bankruptcy

 Chapter 13 involves a repayment plan that spans 3–5 years.
-It’s often more flexible than Chapter 7 and can help you:
+It is generally more flexible than Chapter 7 and may allow you to address missed payments, address repossession concerns through the court process, or restructure certain loan terms in limited situations.

 Key Factors That Determine Car Retention